Survey and Systematization of 3D Object Detection Models and Methods: Related Reviews

-As of today, there are to the best of our knowledge only a limited set of reviews aiming to arrange and classify the most important methods and pipelines for 3DOD.
+As of today, to the best of our knowledge, there are only a limited number of reviews that aim to organize and classify the most important methods and pipelines for 3DOD.

 \citet{arnold_survey_2019} were some of the first to propose a classification for 3DOD approaches with a particular focus on autonomous driving applications.
 Based on the input data that is passed into the detection model, they divide the approaches into (i) \textit{monocular image-based methods}, (ii) \textit{point cloud methods} and (iii) \textit{fusion-based methods}.
-Furthermore, they break down the point cloud category into three subcategories of data representation: (ii-a) \textit{projection-based}, (ii-b) \textit{volumetric representations}, and (ii-c) \textit{Point Nets}.
-The data representation states which kind of input the model consumes and which information this input contains to allow the subsequent stage to process it more convenient according to the design choice.
+Furthermore, they break down the point cloud category into three subcategories of data representation: (ii-a) \textit{projection-based}, (ii-b) \textit{volumetric representations} and (ii-c) \textit{Point Nets}.
+The data representation states which kind of input the model consumes and which information the input contains so that the subsequent stage can process it more conveniently according to the design choice.

 While regarding various applications, such as 3D object classification, semantic segmentation and 3DOD, \citet{liu_deep_2019} focus on feature extraction methods which constitutes the properties and characteristics that the model derives from the passed data.
 They classify deep learning models on point clouds into (i) \textit{point-based methods} and (ii) \textit{tree-based methods}.
 The former directly uses the raw point cloud and the latter first employs a $k$-dimensional tree to preprocess the corresponding data representation.